suborbital/docs/website/docs/e2-core/usage/error-handling.md

 # Error handling

-When building your Atmo app, handling errors returned from Runnables is pretty essential.
+When building your E2Core app, handling errors returned from Runnables is pretty essential.
 When a Runnable returns an error, it contains a `code` and a `message`.
 The `code` must be a valid [HTTP response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).